 The concept for this issue: Marianna Dobkowska, Krzysztof Gutfrański, Anna Ptak, Ika Sienkiewicz-Nowacka, Agnieszka Sosnowska

 Translated from Polish by Anda MacBride

 Agnieszka Sosnowska is a researcher and curator at the Ujazdowski Castle Centre for Contemporary Art in Warsaw.
 She teaches in the Institute of Polish Culture (University of Warsaw), where she defended her PhD dissertation.
 She’s interested in art practices at the intersection of visual and performing arts, as well as modern theories of theater, performativity, and ephemerality.
-Selected curatorial work includes A Room and a Half an exhibition by Laura Lima at the Ujazdowski Castle CCA, the Let’s Dance exhibition and performance project in the Art Station Foundation by Grażyna Kulczyk, Poznań (co-curated with Joanna Leśnierowska and Tomasz Plata, 2015); Vanishing Point exhibition in Ausstellungsraum Klingental, Basel (2014); the Polish-Swiss exhibition project Learning from Warsaw (co-curated with Nele Dechmann and Nico Ruffo, 2014) in Museum Baerengasse, Zurich.
+Selected curatorial work includes A Room and a Half an exhibition by Laura Lima at the Ujazdowski Castle CCA, the Let’s Dance exhibition and performance project in the Art Station Foundation by Grażyna Kulczyk, Poznań (co-curated with Joanna Leśnierowska and Tomasz Plata, 2015); the Vanishing Point exhibition in Ausstellungsraum Klingental, Basel (2014); and the Polish-Swiss exhibition project Learning from Warsaw (co-curated with Nele Dechmann and Nico Ruffo, 2014) in Museum Baerengasse, Zurich.

 *Cover photo: Mosaic detail from a English-Hungarian Primary School in Budapest.
 Construction: 1905–06.
 Architect: Ármin Hegedüs.
 Mosaics: Miksa Róth.
 Photo: Nicoleta Moise